RFU RUGBYSAFE

 Injury reporting

-All injuries incurred during rugby should be recorded by the age group first aider and serious injuries requiring medical attention/follow-up must be reported to the Rugby Safe Lead and Club Safeguarding Officer.
+All injuries incurred during rugby should be recorded by the team first aider and serious injuries requiring medical attention/follow-up must be reported to the Rugby Safe Lead and Club Safeguarding Officer.

 Injuries must be reported to the Rugby Safe Lead and Club Safeguarding Officer whenever: